Residue sums for superconformal indices: Convergent residue sums

 As in the previous sections, we focus on the $s_{N-1}$ integration.
 The relevant part of \eqref{eq:full-index-suN-n=4-def-2} is then given by

 where $\epsilon=0$ corresponds to the full measure, and $\epsilon=1$ to the reduced measure.
-The $s_{N-1}$ integral is a generalized elliptic hypergeometric integral, that is not quite well-poised for $N>2$, due to a lack of symmetry under $s_{N-1}\to s_{N-1}^{-1}$.
-This is related to the fact that for the $SU(N)$ gauge group with $N>2$, the $S_N$ Weyl symmetry does not include this transformation.

-We define and analyze general integrals of this type in Appendix \ref{ssec:generalized-EHI}.
+The $s_{N-1}$ integral is a generalized elliptic hypergeometric integral, as defined and analyzed in Appendix \ref{ssec:generalized-EHI}.
 In contrast with the previous sections, poles now come in doubly infinite towers, as can be seen from the product definition of the elliptic Gamma function.
 For the integrand at hand, the only poles arise from the elliptic Gamma functions in the numerator, and are located at: